ellenimpi/TheArtKitExperience/README.md

 # TheArtKitExperience
-A website made for StarterHacks
+A website and android app made for StarterHacks.
+Includes Open CV